 I decided to write this post about Booking a Music Gig In Ireland.
 I have seen mass confusion in the Music community in Ireland and especially when it comes to getting gigs in Ireland.
-This post is targeted to those independent and original acts who want to have a career in the Music Industry and are finding it difficult to find ways to succeed.
-I've Titled It, Reality Check for the Irish Artist, Simply because Many artists are not applying some of the basics.
+This post is targeted at those independent and original acts who want to have a career in the Music Industry and are finding it difficult to find ways to succeed.
+I've Titled It, " Reality Check for the Irish Artist ", Simply because Many artists are not applying some of the basics.

 I have booked countless acts over the years and have decided to tell you what is required from a Venue or Bar when looking for a gig.
 The approach is a little more complicated for the original artist than it is for the Cover artist so I am giving you a full insight into what is required from a Bar/Venue Managers standpoint.

 I feel that this is of Vital importance to the Artist as the Venue, in my opinion, is the life force of the Music Industry.
 As a previous Venue Owner myself I feel it my responsibility to share my knowledge so both the artist and Venue can reconnect to improve the Music Industry in Ireland